 Want more proof?
 They literally got a guy called The Edge to do the theme song.

-I thought this opening kicked all the ass in the world when I was eleven, but now… well, it still holds up a decent amount, even though the
+I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still like it a decent amount, barefaced

 Nah.
 It’s not that bad.
 Yet.